Travel – A disease called “Wanderlust”

 How can I describe my impression of it?

-At first I was taken by the sheer size of it, the skyscrapers span a few horizons doesn’t it.
+At first I was taken by the sheer size of it.
+The skyscrapers span a few horizons doesn’t it.
 Not one, but several… this I’ve never seen before, and I’ve travelled.

 We stayed at an Airbnb in Hells Kitchen.
-The first night we walked up to 7th Avenue, Times Square, my Laylay was gob smacked… so was I. But then there’s this voice – this teacher hippie, leftie voice – that is shocked that I would think a city square, such as this NYC square is mesmerizing and awesome.
+The first night we walked up to 7th Avenue, Times Square, my Laylay was gob smacked… as was I. There’s this voice – this teacher hippie, leftie voice – that is shocked that I would think a city square, such as this NYC square is mesmerizing and awesome.
 Don’t get me wrong, I love city squares.
 I’ve been left speechless, mouth ajar – which is very rare – in modern and old town squares.
 Places like Paris France, London UK, Prague Czechoslovaki , Colon Germany, Sydney, Australia (of course) Christ Church NZ, Ho Chi Minh and Hanoi Vietnam, Venice and Milano Italy and certainly any city center in China.

 But this city square, filled with LED screens, that are used for multinational advertising.
 ‘OMG’, signage, after signage, for advertising.
 This is it!
 This is the glamour of this nation, its ability to sell us shit we don’t want, at prices we can’t afford.

 I did the rant to Mr Dickson and Laylay, but they were busy, googly eyed at the sheer number of these flashing things.
-It’s like we’ve never seen screens before… Now note how I’ve used the word awesome previously, not beautiful… beautiful, I believe, should be reserved for things like nature, Sydney’s shore line, a city filled with history and culture, like Paris, Venice, London, Prague, Hanoi…
+It’s like we’ve never seen screens before… Now note how I’ve used the word awesome previously, not beautiful… beautiful, I believe, should be reserved for things like nature, Sydney’s shore line, a city filled with history and culture, like Venice, Prague, Hanoi…

 There’s nothing natural in this concrete jungle.
 Not even the people, not even us.

 It took a while to adjust not only to the sheer number of signage, but people, in their thousands, all googly eyed as well, at the bright reflection of these signs onto their expectant faces.
-Their eyes shiny, all adoring, jumping and scanning these signs, from one end of Seventh Avenue to the other.
+Their eyes shiny, all adoring, jumping and scanning from one end of Seventh Avenue to the other.
 These adoring tourists, were dazed and tripping.
-Tourists who’ve fallen in love with American culture at the early age on naught!
+Tourists who’ve fallen in love with American culture at the early age of zero!
 We, including myself, were all in a stupor, drug induced, but here the drug was consumerism, triggered by light and flashing images, promising everlasting ageless beauty and wealth.

 The signs, about 55 million of them, went through a looped number of advert, some where: